mvnaol2026/Gravity-Does-Not-Exist/EN/01_introduction_and_chapters_1-3.md

 Chapter 8.
 Aol space and the structure of small universes

+Chapter 9.
+Physical Philosophy of the Aol Model

 Chapter 10.
 Lunols — how the basis of matter emerges from a smooth sphere

 Chapter 11.
 Atom: an empty fantasy or a real structure?